YonglinWang-Brandeis/text-formality-classifier/README.md

 ## Running the Code

-Since all the feature vectors, vectorizers, and models are saved with joblib, you can skip right to the **Predicting** section.
+Since all the feature vectors, vectorizers, and models are saved with joblib, you can skip right to the **Model Training** and **Predicting** sections.

 #### Loading Corpus

 As requested by the original owner of the corpus, the raw text version of the corpus will **NOT** be included in this public repository.

 - Instead, we have pickled the dictionary object containing the corpus and corresponding tags.
-To load the corpus, run *corpus.py* under *preprocessing* folder.
+To load the corpus, run ***corpus.py*** under *preprocessing* folder.

 #### Feature Extraction and encoding (very time consuming)

-To perform all the feature extraction/load the vectorized features, run *features.py* under *feature* folder.
+To perform all the feature extraction/load the vectorized features, run ***features.py*** under *feature* folder.

 #### Model Training (slightly time consuming)

 To see how the model training works, run the following Jupyter Notebooks in the toplevel of the repository:

-- models_raw.ipynb: model training using the raw text of a sentence
+- **models_raw.ipynb**: model training using the raw text of a sentence
   - Models Used: Naive Bayes (Multinomial NB), Logistic Regression (LogisticRegression), Decision Tree (DecisionTreeClassifier)
-- models_features.ipynb: model training using different features extracted from a given sentence (not the sentence itself)
+- **models_features.ipynb**: model training using different features extracted from a given sentence (not the sentence itself)
   - Features: entity types, entity length, simple numerical stats (fast number), n-gram, readability
   - Models Used: Naive Bayes (Multinomial NB), Logistic Regression (LogisticRegression), Decision Tree (DecisionTreeClassifier)
-- model_GloVe.ipynb: model training using LSTM
+- **model_GloVe.ipynb**: model training using LSTM

+See the write-up for an interpretation for the model evaluation.

-#### Predicting
+#### Predicting (Beta Feature)

-To make a predicting for a string of sentence, do the following:
+To see how the model makes a prediction for a few example sentences, open ***prediction.ipynb*** in the toplevel of the repository.

+- Due to some compatibility issues, there's a portion of models that cannot be loaded for prediction.
+We are currently working on this.